imqueue/imqueue.com/tutorial/user-service.md

 That means that service works as expected!

-When running in development mode @imqueue is watching for file changes using nodemon, so we can simply run our service and start development.
+While running in development mode @imqueue is watching for file changes using nodemon, so we can simply run our service and start development.

 > **NOTE:** any files or folders which names matched `debug*` pattern are